HL7/fhir-shorthand/input/pagecontent/reference.md

 {%include tu-div.html%}

-* Assignment of an integer64 (note: this data type was introduced in FHIR v4.2.0):
+* Assignment of an integer64 (note: this datatype was introduced in FHIR v4.2.0):

   ```
   * extension[my-extension].valueInteger64 = 1234567890